Making the breastfeeding decision

 In the short-term, breastfeeding increases the production of oxytocin, a hormone that not only encourages milk production, but also helps a mother feel more relaxed and calm.

 Studies also show that the effect of breastfeeding hormones on the uterus may help reduce a mother's risk of postpartum haemorrhage (massive uterine bleeding).
 Breastfeeding may even help protect some women from postnatal depression.

-In addition, nursing your baby for even a few months can reduce your risk of breast and ovarian cancer.
+In addition, breastfeeding your baby for even a few months can reduce your risk of breast and ovarian cancer.